Estimation for high-frequency data under parametric market microstructure noise: Proofs

 and this is $o_\proba (1)$ by (\ref{thetahat}), Remark 5 (p.
 25) and Lemma 8 (p.
 31) in \cite{potiron2017estimation}.

 As for $II$, the proof of Theorem 2 (p.
-46) in \cite{li2016efficient} in the volatility case goes through with one minor change.
-To prove (69) in the cited paper, we need to bound $(\Delta g(Z_{t_k}; \theta_1) - \Delta g(Z_{t_k}; \theta_2))^2$ (in the notation of the cited paper) prior to using Burkh\"{o}lder-Davis-Gundy inequality since is not $\mathcal{F}_{t_i}$-measurable.
+46) in \cite{li2016efficient} in the volatility case goes through with one change.
+To prove (69) in the cited paper, since is not $\mathcal{F}_{t_i}$-measurable, we need to use a Taylor expansion around $\theta_0$.
+More specifically, let us prove (69) and in line with the notation of the cited paper, we define: